hclimente/hclimente.github.io/_news/20240113_ebm_preprint.md

 related_posts: false
 ---

-Our preprint on predicting cardiovascular disease risk using interpretable ML was just published on [medRxiv](https://www.medrxiv.org/content/10.1101/2024.01.12.24301213v1).
-This was a joint work with Microsoft scientists.
+Our [preprint](https://www.medrxiv.org/content/10.1101/2024.01.12.24301213v1) on predicting cardiovascular disease risk using interpretable ML is out!
+This work was conducted in partnership with [Microsoft Research](https://www.microsoft.com/en-us/research/).